Krayorn/blog/src/content/blog/ai-workfow.md

 tags: ["AI", "software"]
 ---

-Over the pasta few months, I’ve pushed myself to use AI more in my daily dev work.
+Over the past few months, I’ve pushed myself to use AI more in my daily dev work.
 This is a retrospective: what’s working, what’s not, and what I'll try next.

 I consider myself in the boring "middle ground".
 I use AI daily and have some good results, but nowhere near what I read constantly online.
-I'm sure part of that is just a skill issue, but I also believe the hype (especially on Twitter) is out of control and sets unrealistic expectations for a lot of use cases.
+I'm sure part of that is just a skill issue, but I believe the hype (especially on Twitter) is out of control and sets unrealistic expectations for a lot of use cases.
-I'm also really happy with what I get from it, and I would be sad to see those tools go, so I also believe people who claim AI can't do shit are lying to themselves.
+But I'm really happy with what I get from it, and I would be sad to see those tools go, so I also believe people who claim AI can't do shit are lying to themselves.

 My setup is simple: I'm using ChatGPT+ and Cursor.